Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Experiments

 \subsubsection{Discussion}

 Table \ref{tab:ood_summary} summarizes the results of semi-supervised FER using OOD unlabelled data and compares them to both fully-supervised and semi-supervised methods with ID unlabelled data.
 All results are shown for 250 labelled samples per class.
 We observe a drop in performance of 1.98\% and 3.72\% for RAF-DB and FER13 datasets, respectively, compared to ID semi-supervised learning.
 However, the performance of semi-supervised learning with OOD unlabelled samples is still better than fully-supervised learning by 9.0\% and 4.9\% for the two datasets, respectively.
 Therefore, we can conclude that learning with the presence of OOD data is still a better choice than relying on a fully supervised setting alone when presented with limited labelled data.
+Finally, we find that using all the labelled data along with the OOD unlabelled data provides considerable improvement (5.83\% and 3.26\% for FER-13 and RAF-DB) over fully supervised learning with all the labelled data.